 Linux can serve as the basis for nearly any type of IT initiative, including containers, cloud-native applications, and security.
 It’s at the core of some of the biggest industries and businesses in the world—from knowledge-sharing websites like Wikipedia to the New York Stock Exchange to mobile devices running Android (which is a specific-use distribution of the Linux kernel with complimentary software).
 Linux has grown over the years to be the de facto standard for running highly available, reliable, and critical workloads in datacenters and cloud deployments.
 It has multiple use cases, distributions, target systems and devices, and capabilities—all depending on your needs and workloads.

 When it comes to cloud, even on Microsoft’s Azure, more than 60% of the images on the Azure Marketplace and nearly ⅓ of virtual machines are Linux-based.
-Meanwhile, Amazon Web Services and Google Cloud Platform offer up multiple distributions of Linux in their publicly available images.
+Meanwhile, Amazon Web Services and Google Cloud Platform, and IBM Cloud offer up multiple distributions of Linux in their publicly available images.

 Linux continues to be the operating system of the future, with more and more systems depending on its stability and extensibility.

 Very easy.
 Almost every Linux distribution comes with a graphic-user interface (GUI) that makes point-and-click actions very easy.
 These GUIs revolutionized computing during the OS wars in the late 1970s by humanizing software—making it more visual.
 More real.

 But at some point, you might need to ask the computer to do something outside the prepackaged bucket of actions a GUI can perform.
 At that point, you need to open up the command line—the strips of code you see tech-savvy geniuses in TV and movies feverishly typing away at.
 But that Hollywood treatment makes the command line (a staple of open source OSs) seem like something impossible to master.